-Proposals must be post-marked no later than August 13, 2021 and received in the Office of the National Public Auditor, Federated States of Micronesia no later than August 23, 2021 at 3:30 pm local time.
-Proposals arriving later than this time by postal route will not be considered.
+Proposals must be post-marked or hand-delivered to the Office of the National Public Auditor, Federated States of Micronesia no later than November 25, 2022 at 5:00pm.
+Proposals arriving later than this time by postal route will not be considered even if post-marked on November 25, 2022.
 Any proposals submitted after the above deadline will not be accepted.
-Proposals not delivered by postal route must be received in the above office no later than August 23, 2021.